Update (): This article is about the old EdgeHTML-based version of Microsoft Edge and doesn’t apply to the newer Chromium-based version.

 There isn’t anything web developers can do to work around this issue other than strip out unsupported photo formats when encountering the Microsoft Edge User-Agent.
 The images won’t fire an error even when it fails to display, and you can’t detect that Microsoft Edge is running in Application Guard mode from the web platform.

-Normally, I’d suggest using a browser extension that could hotfix the problem but these are also banned from running inside Application Guard mode.
+Normally, I’d suggest using a browser extension that could hotfix the problem.
+However, all extensions are banned from running in Application Guard mode.
+The restriction is meant to provide tighter security (at the expense of features).

-Web developers can follow Microsoft Edge platform issue #19618851 for updates on this issue.
+You can follow Microsoft Edge platform issue #19618851 for updates on this issue.
+Microsoft is okayish with providing feedback to the web developer community.

-This issue also affects other multimedia platform extensions including AV1, HEIF, HEIF+HEVC, and the MPEG-2 legacy codec.
+This issue also affects other multimedia platform extensions including AV1, HEVC, and the MPEG-2 legacy codec.
+There’s no workaround for it other than to disable application guard.

 Now that Mozilla Firefox and Microsoft Edge have added support for WebP, the last holdout for broader adoption of WebP is Apple Safari.
 I hope we’ll see this issue in Microsoft edge resolved very quickly.
 I’m perfectly fine with WebP being unsupported in their extra secure enterprise-grade web browsing environment, although Microsoft have got to fix the source selection to not prefer an unsupported file format in that environment.